 After learning some information about these three common types of backup, perhaps some of you are wondering: what's the difference between incremental and differential backup?

-3. Incremental backup takes a longer time to do a restoration than a differential backup.
+- Incremental backup takes a long time to do a restoration than a differential backup.

 How to Perform Full Backup

-- If no backup exists, you are told to click SET UP BACKUP button to start data protection.
+- Click SET UP BACKUPbutton to start data protection.

 How to Perform Incremental or Differential Backup?